 Another current set of research projects has involved thinking theoretically about debates over “big data” and the digital.
 In Data, Now Bigger and Better!, my coauthors and I respond to “current debates regarding the new salience of big data in society” (Introduction, p.
 1).
 In my chapter in this volume, “Making Big Data, In Theory,” I develop a set of theoretical tools for addressing questions regarding “big data,” including the notions of dated theory, metastasizing data, the dialectic of surveillance and recognition, and rotted data.
 Another version of this chapter appeared first in the journal First Monday, and it has also been translated into German.
-In “For Whom the Ontology Turns: Theorizing the Digital Real” (appearing in Current Anthropology; you can access the ahead of print version here), I address one of the most important theoretical and political issues haunting contemporary theories of technology: the opposition of the “digital” to the “real.”
+In “For Whom the Ontology Turns: Theorizing the Digital Real,” I address one of the most important theoretical and political issues haunting contemporary theories of technology: the opposition of the “digital” to the “real.”
 This fundamentally misrepresents the relationship between the online and offline, in both directions.
 First, it flies in the face of the myriad ways that the online is real.
 Second (and just as problematically), it implies that everything physical is real.
 Work in the ontological turn can help correct this misrepresentation regarding the reality of the digital.
 However, as it stands this potential contribution is limited by difference—a presupposition the ontological turn shares with the interpretive frameworks it ostensibly “turns” against.
 Drawing on ontological turn scholarship, my own research, and a range of thinkers including Tarde, I work to show how an ontological approach that problematizes both similitude and difference provides better resources for understanding digital culture, as well as for culture theory more generally.

 I coedited the special issue (with Cymene Howe) Queer Futures which appears in Theorizing the Contemporary, Cultural Anthropology Online.
 For this special issue I also coauthored the introduction, “The Production and Reproduction of Queer Anthropology,” with Naisargi N. Dave, and wrote the article “Emergent Coherences.”
 I was a longstanding dream of mine to bring together a group of colleagues, of a particular cohort, to think about anthropology and sexuality.
 Scholarship, to me, is a deeply, deeply collaborative project, and I love nothing more than building these kinds of conversations and inviting as many people as possible to participate in them.